Chocolate Mint by Tealish

-Tealish’s Northern Lights came to me as part of The Sugared Teacup’s July themed subscription box.
+Tealish’s Chocolate Mint came to me as part of The Sugared Teacup’s December themed subscription box.

 A Second Cup?